TPEOficial/dymo-code/README.md

 4. Enter the empty or existing project you created and run the binary path or command if you defined it in the PATH.

+5A.
+If this is your first time doing this, most providers will ask you for an API key.
+In Dymo Code, run the command `/getapikey <provider>`.

-5. If this is your first time, for most providers you will need an API Key.
+5B.
+If this is your first time, for most providers you will need an API Key.
 Once you have it, in Dymo Code, run the command `/setapikey <provider> <apikey>`.

 ### Use (for development)